-This faculty track has been developed to recognize those faculty members whose primary duties involve the educational missions of the College of Medicine.
+This faculty track has been developed to recognize those faculty members whose primary duties involve the educational missions of the College of Medicine-Phoenix.
 While promotion in this track requires scholarship, definitions of that scholarship are broad, including such activities as program development, participation in national organizations, educational research, and development of educational tools.
 Faculty on this track are typically employed at the University of Arizona.
 Faculty members who are not UA employees can qualify for this track at the discretion of their Department Head and departmental appointment, promotion and tenure committee if they meet all criteria for appointment and make a substantial and essential contribution which is critical to the mission of the College.
 A change in employment status or effort in service to the College requires review of title.
+Educator Scholar Track faculty who perform clinical duties are eligible to use the Clinical Faculty Dossier

-1. Appointment as Instructor on the Educator Scholar Track
+1. Instructor, Educator Scholar Track

-Appointment at the level of Instructor on the Educator Scholar Track is based on promise as an educator and on a commitment made by an individual to devote time and talent to scholarly activities.
+Appointment at the rank of Instructor on the Educator Scholar Track is based on promise as an educator and on a commitment made by an individual to devote time and talent to scholarly activities.
 Satisfactory completion of a doctoral degree (or other relevant terminal degree) is typically required.
 This individual is expected to have regular and direct contact with UA undergraduate, graduate and/or medical students.

-2. Appointment/Promotion to Assistant Professor on the Educator Scholar Track
+2. Assistant Professor, Educator Scholar Track

-In addition to the requirements for appointment as Instructor, appointment at, or promotion to, the level of Assistant Professor on the Educator Scholar Track is based chiefly on promise as an educator.
+In addition to the requirements for appointment as Instructor, appointment at, or promotion to, the rank of Assistant Professor on the Educator Scholar Track is based chiefly on promise as an educator.
 Appointment at this rank typically requires two or more years of postdoctoral or other relevant experience.
 The individual should possess documented excellent teaching skills comparable to those of tenure-track faculty (Appendix A) and show promise of scholarship.
 An Assistant Professor is also expected to be involved in service activities.

-3. Appointment/Promotion to Associate Professor on the Educator Scholar Track
+3. Associate Professor, Educator Scholar Track

-In addition to the requirements for appointment as Assistant Professor, appointment at, or promotion to, the level of Associate Professor on the Educator Scholar Track typically requires evidence of an established and productive career.
+In addition to the requirements for appointment as Assistant Professor, appointment at, or promotion to, the rank of Associate Professor on the Educator Scholar Track typically requires evidence of an established and productive career.
 These individuals should be known at the regional or national level for their educational accomplishments, as documented by extramural letters.
-In addition, individuals at this level should have clear documentation of service and scholarship at a more advanced level than that required for Assistant Professor.
+In addition, individuals at this rank should have clear documentation of service and scholarship at a more advanced level than that required for Assistant Professor.
 Examples of scholarship include participation in the development of courses or instructional materials, participation in faculty development activities, and participation in regional or national meetings of professional education societies.
+Clinical Faculty at this rank should have a local reputation of clinical excellence as demonstrated by letters of reference.
+They are expected to demonstrate excellence with relevant patient-valued quality outcomes such as medical record documentation, peer to peer communication, and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
 Faculty titles from previous institutions may be taken into consideration when appointment is made to this rank.

-4. Appointment/Promotion to Professor on the Educator Scholar Track
+4. Professor, Educator Scholar Track